Jmmxp/CMPUT404-assignment-css-hell/README.md

 Paper background (paper.jpg) used was from user Macman https://stackoverflow.com/u/1246600, https://stackoverflow.com/q/14585101

+Background used for the good version of the resume from https://www.bypeople.com/wp-content/uploads/2014/05/light-live-background-css.jpg.

 The HTML files of the stories were taken from stories found on http://www.gutenberg.org/browse/scores/top.

 Google Fonts used for both part 1 and part 2 https://fonts.google.com/.